If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 (Sisi, as the Empress was known, clearly had a sweet tooth.)

-Address: Rathausplatz 8, 1010 Vienna | My review
+Address: Rathausplatz 8, 1010 Vienna | My detailed review

 The branch on Kärntner Straße is a touch younger (established in 2017), but occupies an early 19th-century town palace for that all-important slice of historical ambience.
-It also has a remarkable interior (be sure to go through to the back or use the Weihburggasse entrance).
+It also has a remarkable interior.
+Be sure to go through to the back or use the Weihburggasse entrance.

 I try not to have favourites, but I do find myself popping into here more often than is good for my diet.

-Address: Kärntner Straße 13-15, 1010 Vienna | My review
+Address: Kärntner Straße 13-15, 1010 Vienna | My detailed review

 Aida